mfat/tvhplayer/README.md

 ## Requirements
-- VLC must be installed as it's used for playback. (on linux make sure to install vlc dev packages too)
+- See requirements.txt for requred python modules
+- VLC
 - FFMPEG (used for local recording feature if you need it)
   - On Windows follow [this guide](https://phoenixnap.com/kb/ffmpeg-windows) to add ffmpeg to windows PATH.
 You can also put ffmpeg.exe in the same directory as tvhplayer.

 ## Help and Support
-- Reger to the [User Guide](https://github.com/mfat/tvhplayer/wiki/User-Guide) for more information about using the app.
+- Refer to the [User Guide](https://github.com/mfat/tvhplayer/wiki/User-Guide) for more information about using the app.
-- For any problems or bugs [create an issue](https://github.com/user/repository/issues/new)
+- If you encounter any problems [open a bug report](https://github.com/user/repository/issues/new)

 ## Run the app from source
 - You can run the code directly with python.
 You may want to do this if you don't want to download an executable.